Ada-Developers-Academy/core-pses/09/bst-height.md

 ## Problem

-Given class `TreeNode` which represents a node in a binary search tree, implement a function, `height`, determining the height of the tree.
+Given class `TreeNode` which represents a node in a binary search tree, implement a function, `height`, determining the height of the tree with the given `root` node.
 The height of the tree is the *maximum* depth from the root node to a leaf node.

 The `height` function accepts one argument: `root`, which is the root of the tree of which we would like to calculate the height.